finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlBackgroundExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] CancelQuery: Cancels (if running) or clears the data from (if completed) a previously started query
-                BackgroundQueryCancelResponse result = apiInstance.CancelQuery(executionId);
+                // CancelQuery: Cancels (if running) or clears the data from (if completed) a previously started query BackgroundQueryCancelResponse result = apiInstance.CancelQuery(executionId);
                 Debug.WriteLine(result);
             }